 4. Investigate the effect of biocarbon modification on the morphology (SEM) and the hydrophilic nature of the composites (contact angle measurements).

 5. Investigate the effect of biocarbon modification on the thermal properties of the composites (TGA, DSC)

 September 2022.
 The length of the assignment is 5 months.
 The student who will execute the assignment gets a fee of €350,- per month.

 The intern will be part of a research team led by the adviser and supervised by Qian Zhou, Dennis Molendijk.
 The working language can be Dutch and English.

 Desirable skills/qualities of the student

 The student should be able to carry out independent laboratory research.
-Knowledge about polymer processing and characterization is required.
 The interest in biocomposite is a pre.